Jaylen Waddle Player Prop Bets for NFL Week 8 | Miami vs. Buffalo 10/31/2021

 - So far this season, 20.6% of the 277 passes thrown by his team have gone Waddle's way.

-- With five targets in the red zone this season, Waddle has been on the receiving end of 20.0% of his team's 25 red zone pass attempts.
+- Waddle (five red zone targets) has been the recipient of 20.0% of his team's 25 red zone pass attempts.

-- The Dolphins, who rank 27th in the NFL in points scored, have attempted a pass 65.8% of the time while running the ball 34.2% of the time.
+- The Dolphins, who rank 27th in the NFL in points scored, have dropped back to pass 65.8% of the time while running the ball 34.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Waddle's matchup with the Bills.